Insurance: Early methods

 Concepts of insurance has been also found in 3rd century BC Hindu scriptures such as Dharmasastra, Arthashastra and Manusmriti.
 The ancient Greeks had marine loans.
 Money was advanced on a ship or cargo, to be repaid with large interest if the voyage prospers.
 However, the money would not be repaid at all if the ship were lost, thus making the rate of interest high enough to pay for not only for the use of the capital but also for the risk of losing it (fully described by Demosthenes).
 Loans of this character have ever since been common in maritime lands under the name of bottomry and respondentia bonds.

 The direct insurance of sea-risks for a premium paid independently of loans began in Belgium about 1300 AD.

 Separate insurance contracts (i.e., insurance policies not bundled with loans or other kinds of contracts) were invented in Genoa in the 14th century, as were insurance pools backed by pledges of landed estates.
 The first known insurance contract dates from Genoa in 1347.
 In the next century, maritime insurance developed widely, and premiums were varied with risks.
 These new insurance contracts allowed insurance to be separated from investment, a separation of roles that first proved useful in marine insurance.

-The earliest known policy of life insurance was made in the Royal Exchange, London, on the 18th of June 1583, for £383, 6s.
+The earliest known policy of life insurance was made in the Royal Exchange, London, on 18 June 1583, for £383, 6s.
 8d. for twelve months on the life of William Gibbons.